-3. Improvements at intersections.
-Improvements at intersections shall be designed to allow the safe, comfortable, convenient and accessible use of streets and walkways for all roadway users. - a) Minor improvements at intersections.
+3. ~~Improvements at intersections.
+Improvements at intersections shall be designed to allow the safe, comfortable, convenient and accessible use of streets and walkways for all roadway users.~~ a) ~~Minor improvements at intersections.
 Minor projects to improve traffic safety include redistributing lane allocations and coordination of traffic signals.
-Improvement projects shall be designed to accommodate the needs of pedestrians and bicyclists.
-The City shall consider developing City-operated traffic signals and signalized pedestrian crossings to accommodate new or denser land uses, traffic patterns, and safety concerns, especially Downtown, in the Gateway Area, and in the Giantuli / Valley West area. - b) Minimize the installation of new traffic signals.
+Improvement projects shall be designed to accommodate the needs of pedestrians and bicyclists.~~ b) ~~6.
+Minimize the installation of new traffic signals.
 New traffic signals shall be provided only in instances where there is no feasible alternative to relieve a demonstrated safety problem at an intersection (based on documented accidents).
-Alternatives which shall be studied prior to signals include roundabouts or installation and monitoring of all-way stop signs.
-6. Minor improvements at intersections.
-Minor projects to improve traffic safety
+Alternatives which shall be studied prior to signals include roundabouts or installation and monitoring of all-way stop signs.~~